-Woodworm is a generic term used by specialist timber treatment companies to describe various species of beetles, the larvae of which are able to use wood as a source of food.
-Wood boring beetles can be found in any part of a house, floorboards ,joists, staircases, & structural roof timbers, and can if in the right conditions, cause considerable damage resulting in the weakening of structural and joinery timbers.
-The result of which is having woodworm treatment carried out to resolve the problem.
+Woodworm is a generic term used by specialist timber treatment companies to describe various species of wood boring insect beetles, the larvae of which are able to use wood as a source of food.
+Wood boring beetles can be found in any part of a house, floorboards ,joists, staircases, & structural roof timbers, and can if in the right conditions, cause considerable insect damage resulting in the weakening of structural roof voids and floor timbers, resulting in having costly specialist woodworm treatment carried out by timber treatment companies to resolve the beetle infestation problem.

-The life cycle of the wood boring beetle is normally always near completion before most home owners are even aware that they have a problem.
-The adult woodworm beetle lays her eggs in cracks and crevices of the timber.
+Adult woodworm beetle lays her eggs in cracks and crevices of the timber.
 When the eggs hatch, the woodworm larvae burrows into the wood feeding off the timber within and creating tunnels.
-On reaching maturity, the adult beetle emerges from the timber creating the characteristic woodworm holes and bore dust (frass).
-This is when we are called in to carry out woodworm treatment.
+On reaching maturity, an adult beetle emerges from the timber creating characteristic woodworm holes and bore dust (frass).
+This is when woodworm specialists are called in to carry out woodworm treatment.

-The various species of woodworm beetle common to this country, all have fairly similar life cycles, however the length from laying of the woodworm egg to the emergence of the woodworm beetle varies in length.
-The active season of the woodworm beetle is between May and October, when is some cases the wood boring beetles can be see emerging from floor and roof timbers in properties throughout the UK.
+Various species of woodworm beetle common to this country, all have fairly similar life cycles, however the length from laying of the woodworm egg to the emergence of the woodworm beetle varies in length.
+The active season of the woodworm beetle is between May and October, when is some cases the wood boring beetles can be seen emerging from floor and roof timbers in properties throughout the UK.

 When dealing with an active infestation of woodworm, the necessity for chemical wood worm treatment or non treatment depends upon the species of wood worm beetle and the type of timber and its moisture content.
-Some beetles such as the Death Watch & Weevil prefer damp or decayed timber for its survival and in most cases chemical woodworm treatment is not required to eradicate the infestation, as controlling moisture levels and drying the timbers may be all that is necessary.
+Some wood boring beetles such as the Death Watch & Weevil prefer damp or decayed timber for its survival and in most cases chemical woodworm treatment is not required to eradicate the infestation, as controlling moisture levels and drying the timbers may be all that is necessary.